top of page

 Gas or oil - yearly

-I find that most people burning wood or smokeless fuel during only the winter months normally require a sweep once a year, or twice in exceptional circumstances.
+I find that most customers in Hampshire burning wood or smokeless fuel during only the winter months normally require a sweep once a year, or twice in exceptional circumstances.
 If you live in a thatched property, check the requirements of your insurer.

-Regular and careful sweeping by a professional sweep will prolong the life of your flue and appliance, and help it to burn more efficiently and reduce emissions.
+Regular and careful sweeping by a professional, NVQ qualified sweep will prolong the life of your flue and appliance, and help it to burn more efficiently and reduce emissions.
 Without sweeping, soot and/or tar will build up, reducing the diameter of your flue and increasing the risk of a chimney fire.
 A blocked chimney can also cause dangerous carbon monoxide gas to enter your property.
-Some insurance companies now insist upon proof of your chimney being swept, and if you live in a thatched property, you must also have your flue inspected regularly using CCTV equipment.
+Some insurance companies now insist upon proof of your chimney being swept, and if you live in one of the many beautiful thatched properties in Hampshire, you must also have your flue inspected regularly using CCTV equipment.

 bottom of page